 - Is Ace or Joker higher?

 - Is the United States in a golden age?

 You will be interested

-- What is a triangle a symbol of?
+- What is a good synonym for adventurous?

 - What weapons did Valkyries use?